nice-digital/NICE-model-repo/README.md

 Additional changes were originally planned following use for the initial decision problem including:

 * Addition of Shiny user interface
-* Genericisation of the code to allow wider use as the Exeter Oncology Model is not fundamentally specific to RCC and could be adapted to any oncology indication
+* Generalisation of the code to allow wider use as the Exeter Oncology Model is not fundamentally specific to RCC and could be adapted to any oncology indication
 * Programming and analysis of model outputs related specifically to sequencing, this may include value of information analyses

 Unfortunately funding for this has not been confirmed currently.
 If you are interested in discussing further development, please contact the PenTAG team at pentag@exeter.ac.uk.